duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_triggers.md

     use DDG::Test::Goodie;
     ```

-    Then you define any default **zci** values that you set in your plugin.
+    Then you define any default **zci** values that you set in your instant answer.

     ```perl
     zci answer_type => 'chars';